brianmhess/DSE-Spark-HDFS/LoadFromHDFSFileREPL.md

 #Setup

 ###1.
+Install DSE 4.6

-Install DSE 4.6, and start it with Spark enabled (e.g., "dse cassandra -k").
+Start DSE with Spark enabled (e.g., "dse cassandra -k").
 You need to ensure that you can interact with Spark via the REPL (e.g., "dse spark").

 ###2.
 Install the Hortonworks HDP 2.2 Sandbox.
-Note the IP address when it starts up.
+You will need to note the IP address when it starts up.
 It will have a notice similar to this:

 ```
     To initiate your Hortonworks Sandbox session,